tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/控制台指南/基本配置_intl_en.md

     The key can be used to generate UserSig.
 For more information, see [Generating UserSig](https://intl.cloud.tencent.com/document/product/1047/34385).

 ## Configuring Account Admins
-Account admins can call RESTful APIs, disband groups, and perform operations on all members.
-You can use the default account admin `administrator` or manually add a new account admin.
-An app supports up to 10 account admins.
+Account administrators can call RESTful APIs, disband groups, and perform operations on all members.
+You can use the default `administrator` or manually add account administrators.
+Each application can have 5 account administrators.
 ![](https://main.qcloudimg.com/raw/9cf8914c53cb998fd7ee619ef30836a9.jpg)
 <span id="AddAdmin"></span>